arawndinog/stickersearch/README.txt

     utils/gen_data.py
     Third-party models used for sketch imitation are available at OneDrive models/, to be placed in models/at root. test_img_process.py, test_photosketch.py and test_hed.py are testing script for sketch imitation models and augmentations.

+OCR:
+    test_easyocr.py
+    Prints OCR results with EasyOCR.

+Acknowledgements:
+    EasyOCR is available in https://pypi.org/project/easyocr/.
+    PhotoSketch is available in https://github.com/mtli/PhotoSketch; model for inference is exported from modified PhotoSketch source code.
+    HED is available in https://github.com/sniklaus/pytorch-hed; model for inference is exported from modified pytorch-hed source code.